sematext/docs/docs/sematext-docker-agent/faq.md

 If you want to monitor the used and free disk space on your docker host, the Sematext Docker Agent needs access to the relevant disks.
 When you mount `-v /:/rootfs` the filesystem might include symbolic link loops (typically in `/proc/sys/fs/binfmt_misc`), which cause the error in `df` command: `Error in df() for disk-usage metrics:Error: Command failed: df -kP`.

-Please see related Ubuntu bug: [https://bugs.launchpad.net/ubuntu/+source/systemd/+bug/1555760](https://bugs.launchpad.net/ubuntu/+source/systemd/+bug/1555760)

 Potential workarounds:

 1. Mount another directory to Sematext Docker Agent container e.g. `-v /etc:/rootfs`
 2. Make sure `Docker.service` starts after `proc-sys-fs-binfmt_misc.mount` service
 3. Unmount binfmt_misc directory: `umount /proc/sys/fs/binfmt_misc`
 4. Disable binfmt service: `sudo /usr/sbin/update-binfmts --disable`

+Please see the information about a related [Ubuntu bug](https://bugs.launchpad.net/ubuntu/+source/systemd/+bug/1555760).

 ## Why is the `HTTPS_PROXY` setting not working?